awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 |  Oracle APEX version 4\.2\.6\.v1  |  160 MiB  |  12\.1 and 11g only  |  |
 |  Oracle APEX version 4\.1\.1\.v1  |  130 MiB  |  11g only  |  |

-## Prerequisites for Oracle APEX and APEX Listener<a name="Appendix.Oracle.Options.APEX.PreReqs"></a>
+## Prerequisites for Oracle APEX and ORDS<a name="Appendix.Oracle.Options.APEX.PreReqs"></a>

-The following are prerequisites for using Oracle APEX and APEX Listener:
+To use Oracle APEX and ORDS, make sure you have the following:
-+ Have SQL\*Plus on your DB instance to perform administrative tasks\.
++ The Java Runtime Environment \(JRE\)
-+ Have the following software installed on the host computer that acts as the Oracle APEX Listener:
++ An Oracle client installation that includes the following:
-  + The Java Runtime Environment \(JRE\)\.
+  + SQL\*Plus or SQL Developer for administration tasks
-  + Oracle Net Services, to enable the Oracle APEX Listener to connect to your Amazon RDS instance\.
+  + Oracle Net Services for configuring connections to your Oracle instance

 ## Adding the Amazon RDS APEX Options<a name="Appendix.Oracle.Options.APEX.Add"></a>